 In March 2024, the SEC adopted final rules under SEC Release Nos.
 33-11275 and 33-99678, The Enhancement and Standardization of Climate-Related Disclosures for Investors, that will require registrants to provide certain climate-related information in their registration statements and annual reports.
-This information includes, among other things, material climate-related risks; activities to mitigate or adapt to such risks; information about the registrant's board of directors' oversight of climate-related risks and management's role in managing material climate-related risks; information on any climate-related targets or goals that are material to the registrant's business, results of operations, or financial condition; disclosure of Scope 1 and 2 greenhouse gas emissions; the filing of an attestation report covering the required disclosure of such registrants' Scope 1 and 2 emissions; and disclosure of the financial statement effects of severe weather events and other natural conditions in the notes to the consolidated financial statements.
-Disclosure requirements are effective using a phased-in compliance period beginning with the Company's 2025 Annual Report on Form 10-K. Subsequent to issuance, the rules became the subject of litigation, and the SEC has issued a stay to allow the legal process to proceed.
+Subsequent to issuance, the rules became the subject of litigation, and the SEC has issued a stay to allow the legal process to proceed.
 The Company is currently assessing the impact of the final rules on the Company's disclosures.